cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - Improvements in sky color and in other environment areas, by DR-Aeronautics
 - Container management, see http://www.elvastower.com/forums/index.php?/topic/36162-container-management/ , with the support of Laci1959, QJ-6811, Aldarion, David Rowe, twpol and CJakeman
 - NEW: used new raildriver .dllm by perpetualKid (feature already available in official OR versions)
-- NEW: multiple preset viewpoints for 3D cabs, see http://www.elvastower.com/forums/index.php?/topic/36339-multiple-preset-viewpoints-for-3d-cabs/ .
+- NEW: multiple preset viewpoints for 3D cabs, see http://www.elvastower.com/forums/index.php?/topic/36339-multiple-preset-viewpoints-for-3d-cabs/
+- NEW: fix bug https://bugs.launchpad.net/or/+bug/1979005 Drive wheels not rotating at correct speed .

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.